 A holiday in South Beach spied similar scenes as Soho and Earls Court.
 South Beach was still run down and dangerous in areas at night - think Miami Vice, but because of cheap property, ocean and good light, Art Deco buildings, it was becoming a go to location for fashion and films.
 Over a 30-minute chat at 60 Old Compton St , the adventure was decided.
 Not much further thought put into it except it might be fun.
 Six months later Balans Miami began.
 When the Balans family wanted to emigrate permanently to Miami we split the biz and they look after Balans Miami restaurants to this day.

-The Porn Star Martini was invented by our near neighbour Douglas Ankrah, the legendary bartender at 'The Lab’ on Old Compton Street .
-When having a drink at No.60 after a shift sometime, Douglas gave the recipe to our bartender and it became quite a thing at Balans No.60 - we’ve since served over a quarter of a million of them.
-We always faithfully follow Douglas' instruction - champagne shot, not prossecco.
+The Porn Star Martini was invented by our near neighbour Douglas Ankrah, a legendary bartender at 'The Lab’ on Old Compton Street .
+When having a drink at No.60 after a shift sometime, Douglas gave the recipe to our bartender and it became quite the thing at Balans No.60 - we’ve since served over a quarter of a million of them.
+We always faithfully follow Douglas' instruction - champagne shot, not prosecco.